-Meat Loaf tributes pour in as fans remember ‘rare and wonderful’ showman, ‘rebellious chameleon’
+Meat Loaf tributes pour in as fans remember ‘rare and rather wonderful’ showman, ‘rebellious chameleon’

 “Well, it’s gonna be bloody loud and bloody fun in the afterlife tonight,” tweeted another.

-Others took a more light-hearted approach, sharing quotes from the singer and popular memes.
+Some lamented the mystery of “that” would never be uncovered, pointing to the lyrics of his song: “I’d Do Anything for Love (But I Won’t Do That).”
+Others took a more lighthearted approach, sharing quotes from the singer and popular memes.

 His family asked for privacy but had a message for fans: “From his heart to your souls … don’t ever stop rocking!”